BlueSetbyeol/BlueSetbyeol/README.md

 ## Hi there 👋 I'm Jessica

-- 🔭 I’m currently working on lots of projects : <br/>
+- 🔭 I’m currently working on lots of projects :
-    P3 - City Hunter : Stree Art Hunter<br/>
+    - School project P3 - City Hunter : Stree Art Hunter
-    Personal Practice : Full on discovery and practice <br/>
+    - Personal Practice : Full on discovery and practice
-    Routinimaginable : How about working a sweat ?
-In French 😄 <br/>
+    - Routinimaginable : How about working a sweat ?
+In French 😄
-    One more coming up soon on traveling ✈️ <br/>
+    - One more coming up soon on traveling ✈️

-- 🌱 I’m currently learning Authentifications in React JS, how to make a gold ring, how to sew a jean and many more curious things;<br/>
+- 🌱 I’m currently learning ~
+    - Authentifications in React JS
+    - how to manufacture a ring
+    - how to sew a jean
+    - and many more curious things

-- 👯 I’m looking to collaborate on a long term project in a fabulous team, to see it flourish to completion and offer plenty of solution;<br/>
+- 👯 I’m looking to collaborate on a long term project in a fabulous team, to see it flourish to completion and offer plenty of solutions;
-- 🤔 I’m looking for help to find a long term apprentiship so I can keep learning;<br/>
+- 🤔 I’m looking for help to find a long term apprentiship so I can keep learning;

-- 💬 Ask me about the country I visited ?
-Or maybe anything that you think I can help you with;<br/>
+- 💬 Ask me about the country I visited or how to say "Nice to meet you" 🇰🇷

-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I don't have one today 🫢

 ### My Skills :